Start here

-Start with Credit Card Payoff, then use the amortization table for long-term loans.
+Start with Credit Card Payoff, then compare Avalanche vs Snowball.

 FAQ